 You'll find the Transactions Report in Reports & Exports in the beta and in the Viewing options in old Ministry Sync in AttendEasy or Easy Reports in FundEasy.
 It is also available from the [ V ] button menu in WePay Settlement report > Linked events.
 This report is exportable to CSV.

 The Approved tab shows which transactions have been:

 Deposited into your account.
 A green checkmark will show in the Deposited column.
 WePay calls this a withdrawal from your account at WePay.
 You can find more information about your deposits from the View Settlement Report link on the Transactions Report page.

 This report also shows you which transactions included fees that were covered by the donor.

 Pending Transactions are ones that have not yet been approved by WePay.
-These may take up to 5 business days for some transactions
+These may take up to 5 business days for some transactions.

 The Refunded tab shows the transactions you have refunded.

 Not Approved transactions have been disallowed by the processor.
-The most frequent cause for transaction to not be approved is entering fake information, like fake email addresses or phone numbers on the payment screen.
+The most frequent cause for a transaction to not be approved is entering fake information, like fake email addresses or phone numbers on the payment screen.

-The Transactions Report itself lists the transactions, including the payer informations and the amounts.
+The Transactions Report itself lists the transactions, including the payer information and the amounts.
 You'll also see a green checkmark icon in the deposited column so you'll know which ones have been deposited into your account.